How to force Intune Sync manually from macOS

 Intune default Policy refresh frequency

-Devices check in with Intune when they receive a notification to check in, or during the scheduled check-in.
-Below is the default Intune Policy refresh frequency / scheduled check-in along with Device Type.
+Devices in Intune check in either when notified to do so or during their scheduled check-in.
+The default Intune Policy refresh frequency and scheduled check-in times vary by device type.

 Device TypeRefresh Cycle